 Exceeding the maximum vehicle weight can cause you to lose control of the vehicle and cause accidents resulting in severe and/or fatal injuries.

 Gross Vehicle Weight Rating (GVWR): The maximum loaded weight of the vehicle.
+This includes the vehicle itself, passengers, cargo, luggage, equipment, fluids, and any additional load carried by the vehicle.

 Maximum loaded vehicle weight: The total of: